- Why are immunizations important?

 If you have a private health care plan: Most health insurance plans have preventive services coverage that includes vaccines.
 However, some people may have co-payments or other costs.
 Check with your doctor or clinic and your health insurance plan to determine your costs.

 If you have Medicaid/Apple Health: Washington Apple Health (Medicaid) clients can get immunizations from their primary care provider, pharmacy, or local health department.
-See the list of covered vaccines on the Washington State Health Care Authority website.
 This service isn't available for those in the Take Charge or Family Planning Only and the Alien Emergency Medical Only programs.